openpathsampling/openpathsampling/docs/cli/compile/file_format.rst

 Terminology
 -----------

-There are a few terms that we will use
+There are a few terms that we will use to describe parts of the input file:

 * **keyword**: Like most input file formats, an import part of OPS compile files is mapping keywords that identify a property to a user-defined